Shipping Guide

 Quick Answer

-USPS Ground Advantage — $5 - $12
+USPS Ground Advantage: $5 - $12

 Hats are lightweight, making USPS Ground Advantage the most cost-effective option.
 The key expense factor is box size for structured hats, not weight.
+Buying that same Ground Advantage label at a discount, below commercial rates, also blunts the 2026 USPS increase of 5.4 percent that hits every retail shipment.

 Shipping Options for Hats

 Shipping hats depends entirely on the hat type.
 Soft hats like beanies and bucket hats can be folded and shipped in poly mailers for minimal cost.
 Structured hats like baseball caps, fedoras, and cowboy hats need rigid boxes that maintain the hat's shape during transit.
 The challenge with structured hats is that they are lightweight but bulky, meaning dimensional weight pricing can make shipping more expensive than the hat's actual weight would suggest.
 Stuffing the crown with tissue paper and using a hat-sized box are essential.
+Pricing in this guide reflects 2026 carrier rates: USPS went up 5.4 percent and UPS and FedEx each went up 5.9 percent between late December 2025 and January 2026, so the retail counter price you remember from last year is now higher on every label.

 Hats Service Cost Comparison